NauticusOfficial/help-center/docs/1_getting-started.md

 ![KYC05](https://nauticus.exchange/help/images/Exchange/KYC05.png)

 6. In the next screen please indicate the source of your funding.

 ![KYC06](https://nauticus.exchange/help/images/Exchange/KYC06.png)

-7. The next screen will ask for your employment status.
+7. The next screen will ask you for your employment status.

 ![KYC07](https://nauticus.exchange/help/images/Exchange/KYC07.png)

 8. Next you will be asked to provide your primary country of citizenship.